Promoting Excellence in Sexual and Reproductive Health

 Does the practice receiving the training/ fast-track sign-off pay the trainer for their time?

-How do trainers get paid from RNZCGP for doing training and/or a fast-track observation and sign-off in a priority practice?
+How do trainers get paid for doing training and/or a fast-track observation and sign-off?

 Do I have to be competent in all types of LARCs to become a trainer?